Zoskia/RGB/README.md

 ## Overview

 Users are divided into three groups: **Red**, **Green**, and **Blue**.
-Each user can view the entire grid but only interact with hexes of their own color — and only within their specific color spectrum.
+There are 3 seperate color-grids (red, green, blue).
+Each user can view every grid but only interact with hexes of their own color — and only within their specific color spectrum.
 An **admin** user has full access to modify all hexes.

 The frontend features a color-selectable **hexagon grid** built with https://abbekeultjes.nl/honeycomb/guide/creating-grids.html